September 10

 Because it's heavy, we don't like whole sets of enameled cast iron cookware.
 Also, enamel isn't the best cooking surface on a skillet, as seasoned cast iron (or carbon steel) is much more nonstick.

 Most cooks need an enameled cast iron Dutch oven.
-They're great for many cooking tasks.
-The enamel makes them less rough on glass cooktops, though you do have to be careful with them because of their weight.
+They're great for so many cooking tasks: soups, stews, braises, and can double as a skillet, sauce pan or stock pot in a pinch.
+The enamel makes them less rough on glass cooktops, though you do have to be careful because of their weight.

 Why Enameled Cast Iron for Dutch Ovens?

-These features make enameled cast iron the best choice by far for Dutch ovens.
-Clad stainless pieces work, but they are too lightweight to hold in the heat and moisture the was cast iron can.
+These features make enameled cast iron the best choice for Dutch ovens.
+Clad stainless pieces work, but they are too light to hold in heat and moisture like cast iron can.

 Best For

-An enameled cast iron Dutch oven is a very versatile piece of cookware.
+An enameled cast iron Dutch oven is a versatile piece of cookware.
 It shines at low and slow oven or stovetop braising, but can also serve as a large sauce pan, a small stock pot, a deep skillet or sauté pan (deep frying! wilting greens!), a pot for baking bread, and more.
-You'll find yourself reaching for this piece for so many tasks, from making soups, stews, casseroles, and stocks to baking bread to braising pot roasts, short ribs, pork butts... the list is endless.
+You'll find yourself reaching for this pot many tasks.
+Enameled Dutch ovens are the original Always pan.

 What to Look For